 Spring signifies fresh beginnings and new life, so it feels like a natural and wonderful time to consider starting your married lives together.
 So why not melt a few chocolate hearts and bring together your closest friends, nearest and dearest for the perfect Easter egg hunt wedding?

-Easter is off-season, which means that you are more likely to get a good price from a venue.
+Easter is off-season, which means that you are more likely to get a good price from a wedding venue.
 Like Christmas, it is another important time of year when families get together.
 So, on hearing your news, your nearest and dearest will probably be happy to plan their first short break of the new year when hotels and B&Bs are not charging peak prices.

 Spring brings the promise of longer days and warmer weather, but being realistic, the weather can be unpredictable, from bursts of sunshine to downpours.
 So, for an Easter wedding we recommend embracing a venue where everything takes place under one roof, but one from where you can still admire the gardens and by choosing a palette of soft green botanicals for your wedding theme, you can bring the outside in.